LoganFree/hello-world/README.md

-###### Hello Word!
+###### Hello World!

-This is a simple "Hello Word" project repo.
+This is a simple "Hello World" project repo.
 These are some super advanced changes!

 ##WOW!!